-SW 436 (3) Child Abuse and Neglect: Protective
+SW 436 (3) Child Abuse and Neglect: Protective Services.

-Services.
 This course focuses specifically on the complex problems of child abuse and neglect.
-It covers the incidence, causes, symptomatology, and types of child abuse and neglect with critical study of chid sexual abuse.
-State-of-the-art research and approaches to treatment utilizing a multidisciplinary perspective (legal, medical, educational, and social services) are included.
+It covers the incidence, causes, symptomatology, and types of child abuse and neglect with critical study of child sexual abuse.
+State-of-the-art research and approaches to treatment utilizing a multidisciplinary approaches to treatment utilizing a multidisciplinary perspective (legal, medical, educational, and social services) are included.
 (D)